-Shorts: Pull-on navy blue knit, or uniform plaid is required under jumper or skirt; no logo or insignia on shorts.
+Shorts: Pull-on navy blue, black, gray, or uniform plaid is required under jumper or skirt; no logo or insignia on shorts.

-Walking shorts: Students in PreK-4-4th grade may wear walking shorts in the uniform plaid.
+Walking shorts: Students in PreK-3-4th grade may wear walking shorts in the uniform plaid.
 Shorts must be to the knee.

-Shoes: Solid white or solid navy tennis shoes are required in grades $1^{st} - 6^{th}$ grade.
-PK2 - 2^{nd} grade may wear solid navy or white Mary Jane style shoes as long as they have a rubber sole.
-Velcro is approved through 2^{nd} grade only.
+Shoes: Mostly white, gray, or navy tennis shoes are required in $gradesPK2 - 6^{th}$ grade.
+PK2 -K grade may wear solid navy or white Mary Jane style shoes as long as they have a rubber sole.
+Velcro is approved through $2^{nd}$ grade only.
 Students may not write on shoes.
 No heelies (shoes with wheels).
 No high tops.
 Shoelaces must be white or the shoe color.